Simple Stone-Ground Coarse Grits

 - People have varying tastes in regards to how done they like their grits (I like mine completely soft).

 - When the grits are the softness and texture you like, there is no need to continue cooking them.
+Butter and maybe salt them and eat!

 - On high heat, stir the mixture a minute or so with a wooden spoon or whisk.
 Reduce heat to a simmer.

 - Using a fine tea strainer, strain any floating particles off of the top while slightly tilting the cooking pot.
 Take care not to scoop up the grits in the bottom of the pot!
-Add 1 teaspoon of salt per dry cup of grits (adjusted to personal taste).
+Add 1 tsp. of salt per dry cup of grits (adjusted to personal taste).

 - Finish with salt, butter, and liberal amounts of cheese if desired (and whatever else you like in your grits--the list is practically endless!).